 Nithya Attipetty participated as a senior undergraduate at the University of Wisconsin-Madison when this research was conducted.
 She is now at University of Wisconsin School of Medicine and Public Health.
 She conducted interviews and gathered official data in Wisconsin.
 E-mail: nattipetty@wisc.edu

-Geraldine Garcia-Matas, Department of Ecology and Environmental Management, Centro Universitario Regional del Este-Universidad de la República, Maldonado, Uruguay
+Geraldine García Matas, Department of Ecology and Environmental Management, Centro Universitario Regional del Este-Universidad de la República, Maldonado, Uruguay

-Geraldine García-Matas participated as an undergraduate student of Environmental Management at the Universidad de la República in Uruguay.
+Geraldine García Matas participated as an undergraduate student of Environmental Management at the Universidad de la República in Uruguay.
 She participated first in a student investigation and an outreach project on the impacts of COVID-19 on the food system in Uruguay, particularly identifying weaknesses leading to food insecurity.
 E-mail: geraldinematas16@gmail.com

 Belén Banegas, Department of Ecology and Environmental Management, Centro Universitario Regional del Este-Universidad de la República, Maldonado, Uruguay